 17-year-old Caitlin Harris from Scunthorpe has just completed her Level 1 in Health and Social care and is now looking forward to progressing into Level 2, but not so long ago, things were very different.
-17 years when Caitlin was first referred to us she had had a very negative experience with education and she was very resistant about studying again.
+When Caitlin was first referred to us she had had a very negative experience with education and she was very resistant about studying again.
 Her mum was extremely worried as she was becoming increasingly anxious and refusing to leave the house.
-We had many conversations with her mum and took gentle steps so that she felt comfortable, and we slowly accompanied her through all the stages, from application to induction and into an online classroom so that she could learn from home.
+Our Tutors had many conversations with her mum and took gentle steps so that she felt comfortable, and we slowly accompanied her through all the stages, from application to induction and into an online classroom so that she could learn from home.

 Caitlin: “I had a lot of support and reassurance throughout.”